 Curator Min-Jung Kim discusses the bronze bell as an important spiritual object.
-This is an extract from the publication Icons, which can be purchased online at the MAAS Store.
+This is an extract from the publication Icons, which can be purchased online.

 ‘There are bells at every temple.
 Without bells, there would be no temples.’
 Chinese proverb